drowsyrobotboy/wpo/README.md

 ### How to Use:
 - Copy the "wpo" folder into the root directory of your Web Site.
 - Navigate to the /wpo folder of your website in a browser.
-- Follow the instructions thereafter.
+- Follow the instructions on our wonderful UI.